google/googletest/googlemock/docs/cook_book.md

   DefaultValue<Bar>::Clear();
 ```

-Please note that changing the default value for a type can make you tests hard
+Please note that changing the default value for a type can make your tests hard
 to understand.
 We recommend you to use this feature judiciously.
 For example,
 you may want to make sure the `Set()` and `Clear()` calls are right next to the
 code that uses your mock.